AppalNet User Guides

 Every student who applies for aid is assigned a cost of attendance.
 The COA serves two purposes:

-- To give you an estimate of the cost to attend Appalachian State University for one year, and
+- To help you budget and prepare by providing an estimate of the cost to attend Appalachian State University for one year.

 - The purchase of a computer.

-- Costs associated with care for your dependents while you are in class.
+- Costs associated with childcare for your dependents while you are in class.

 - Additional required materials or supplies for your classes.